Bring 'Em Back!1 of 11

-Marvel wouldn’t even have to hulk Doc Samson out to give him a niche; make him S.H.I.E.L.D.’s top expert on superhero psychology and have him play a supporting role in the new government-sanctioned team that is surely forming in the wake of Captain America: Civil War.
+Marvel wouldn’t even have to hulk Doc Samson out to give him a niche; make him the Avengers' top expert on superhero psychology - they'll need it given what happened in Avengers: Infinity War and Endgame.

 Of course, if Marvel wanted to give him a green ponytail and blue tights, the cult favorite character’s fans would likely not argue.

-Helen Cho3 of 12Helen Cho played a small but key role in Avengers: Age of Ultron as the scientist whose technology allowed Ultron to build the Vibranium body that would eventually become the Vision.
+Helen Cho played a small but key role in Age of Ultron as the scientist whose technology allowed Ultron to build the Vibranium body that would eventually become the Vision.
 But there’s still lots of untapped potential for the character, whose comic book son is none other than Amadeus Cho.

-In some ways, a major role for Howard the Duck in a Marvel movie just might be a bridge too far (and more than a little comical considering Disney once sued Marvel over the character allegedly infringing on Donald Duck), but fans seem to have been delighted by his cameo in Guardians of the Galaxy.
-And given his hilarious role in Marvel Comics, he might at least have enough juice in him for an extended cameo or subplot.
+In some ways, a major role for Howard the Duck in a Marvel movie just might be a bridge too far (and more than a little comical considering Disney once sued Marvel over the character allegedly infringing on Donald Duck), but fans seem to have been delighted by his cameos in the Guardians of the Galaxy movies and Avengers: Endgame.

 Or, if Marvel is feeling brave, they could go all the way and try a feature film – as long as they learn every possible lesson from the George Lucas-produced box office bomb of the 80s.